kj3moraes/Cryptography/README.md

 ## LICENSING
-All code except Modern Ciphers is licenses under the MIT License.
+All code except under the Modern Ciphers folder is licenses under the MIT License.
 The code under the Modern Ciphers folder is licensed under the Apache 2.0 License.
-All documentation in this repository in PDF form is licensed under the GNU Free Documentation License v1.3
+All documentation in this repository in PDF form is licensed under the GNU Free Documentation License v1.3.